Keeping Up Was Never the Point

 From gratitude.

-When comparison starts tightening its grip, this is where I return.
+When comparison tightens, this is where I stand.

 Not to fix the moment.